 I understand designing a budget can be overwhelming.
 I get that.
 I walk around, overwhelmed most of the time.

-But to make sense out of your money, reduce debt, increase savings, and financial freedom, it’s the BEST place to start.
+But it’s the BEST place to start to make sense of your money, reduce debt, increase savings, and have financial freedom.

-While I am going to give you every single category I can think of that you might need, you do not need to have a line in your budget for all of them unless you want to.
-Most people will just make sure all of these categories are included as the headings.
+While I will give you every category you might need, you do not need a line in your budget for all of them unless you want to.
+Most people will just ensure all these categories are included as the headings.

-This creates simple budget categories for those who are not so detail-oriented and just want to have money for things when they need them.
+This creates simple budget categories for those not so detail-oriented who just want money for things when needed or are on a tight budget and don’t have much money for all the categories.

-Here are the five easy budget categories that you need to minimize your finances outgoing expenses.
+Here are six main categories to minimize your finance’s outgoing expenses.

 - Housing